jason-ash/jtash/src/posts/20190405-riddler-gift-cards.md

 <blockquote>
 Lucky you!
 You’ve won two gift cards, each loaded with 50 free drinks from your favorite coffee shop, Riddler Caffei-Nation.
 The cards look identical, and because you’re not one for record-keeping, you randomly pick one of the cards to pay with each time you get a drink.
 One day, the clerk tells you that he can’t accept the card you presented to him because it doesn’t have any drink credits left on it.
-<br><br>

 What is the probability that the other card still has free drinks on it?
 How many free drinks can you expect are still available?

 </blockquote>

 # Analytical Solution

 Let's define some terms first.
 Both cards start with $n$ drinks.
 The question specifically asks about $n=50$ but we can generalize to any $n$.
 We are interested in the number $k$ drinks remaining on either card when we try (and fail) to buy a drink with one of our cards.
 Note that $k$ can be zero, as in the case where we draw down each card equally after buying 100 drinks total.
-When we frame the question like this, it lets us define the only two possible outcomes, which are: <br>
+When we frame the question like this, it lets us define the only two possible outcomes, which are:

 1. Card A runs out of drinks first; card B has $k$ drinks remaining.
 2. Card B runs out of drinks first; card A has $k$ drinks remaining.